noboxio/tj-python/README.md

               * Country: United States
               * Variant: English (US)  *scroll up to see it at the top*
       * Then reboot the pi `sudo reboot` or use the menu

+ 2. *Then you can run the script located in config/setup.sh or you can execute the commands manually below.*

  2. Update the dist list: `sudo apt-get update`
  3. Upgrade the apps `sudo apt-get upgrade`
     * Tell is yes if it asks if you want to continue `Y`